AdaCore/gnatstudio/docs/users_guide/editing.rst

      end Print_Owing;
   end Pkg;

-Suppose we feel the procedure `Print_Owing` is too long and does several independent actions.
+Suppose we feel the procedure :command:`Print_Owing` is too long and does several independent actions.
 We'll perform a series of three successive refactoring steps to extract the code and move it elsewhere.

 First, we move the code that prints the banner.
 Moving it is easy, since